anusha778/anusha778/README.md

 - 🎓 B.Tech in Civil Engineering from **NIT Warangal**
 - 📊 Enthusiastic about **Data Visualization & Business Intelligence**
 - 🏆 Open to collaborating on **Data Science & Analytics projects**
+- 📫 How to reach me: anusha.talari33@gmail.com
+- ⚡ Fun fact: Over 90% of the world's data was generated in just the last two years, meaning freshers always have new data to explore!</p>

 ---